 The SFC's list of licensed virtual asset trading platforms sets out the names of platform operators that are licensed by the SFC to offer trading in virtual assets.
 Investors can access detailed information about licensed platforms including: the regulated activities they are licensed for, their business address, the names of their responsible officers, licensed representatives and complaints officer, the conditions attached to their licences, and public disciplinary actions against them in the past five years, Trading platforms' previous names and their past licence records are also available.
 These details can also be accessed through the SFC's public register of licensed persons.
 Licence applicants will be transferred to this list from the list of VATP applicants if their licensing applications are successful.
 The SFC reminds investors that the list only confirms that the VA trading platforms are formally licensed by the SFC, and that the SFC does not guarantee the performance or creditworthiness of any SFC-licensed VA trading platform.

-The list of virtual asset trading applicants sets out the names of trading platform operators that have applied to the SFC to be licensed and are waiting for their applications to be approved by the SFC.
+The list of virtual asset trading licence applicants sets out the names of trading platform operators that have applied to the SFC to be licensed and are waiting for their applications to be approved by the SFC.
 The SFC's aim in publishing the list is to allow investors to check whether a VA trading platform has applied to be licensed and verify the accuracy of claims it has made to have applied for licensing.
 However, the SFC makes clear that licence applicants on this list are not yet licensed or regulated by the SFC, and that their presence on this list does not mean that they comply with the AMLO's regulatory requirements.
-The SFC also warns investors that a licence applicant's inclusion in the list does not mean that it will: meet the conditions under Schedule 3G to the AMLO for being deemed to be licensed from 1st June 2024 if it was operating in Hong Kong before the 1st of June 2023 and eligible to rely on the AMLO's transitional provisions, or that there is a reasonable prospect of it successfully demonstrating to the SFC that it is capable of complying with the legal and regulatory requirements applicable to licensed by the SFC, and that their applicable to be licensed will not be returned or refused by the SFC.

-As regards the list of applicants whose licence applications have been returned, refused, or withdrawn, the SFC will return an application that is incomplete, for example one that fails to submit all the required information and documents including external assessment reports, or if there are unresolved fundamental issues.
+As regards the list of applicants whose licence applications have been returned, refused, or withdrawn, the SFC will return an application that is incomplete, for example one that fails to submit all the required information and documents, or if there are unresolved fundamental issues.
 The SFC will also refuse a licence applicant that it does not consider to be "fit and proper" to be licensed.

 The list of closing down VA trading platforms sets out the names of platforms that are required to close down by law within a specified period.
-For instance, under the new licensing regime's transitional arrangements, a pre-existing trading platform can be deemed to be licensed from 1st June 2024 until its licence is granted or rejected provided that it submits its licence application before 29th February 2024.
-However, if a pre-existing trading platform applies for a licence by the February 2024 deadline, and the SFC notifies it that the deemed licensing provision will not apply to it, it must close down by the later of the date falling three months after the date of the SFC's notification and the 31st of May 2024.
-When a trading platform is closing down, it cannot provide any services unless the operations facilitate the closing down of its business.
+Under the licensing regime's transitional arrangements, a pre-existing trading platform could be deemed to be licensed from 1 June 2024 until its licence was granted or rejected provided that it submitted a licence application before 29 February 2024.
+However, if a pre-existing trading platform applied for a licence before the February 2024 deadline, and the SFC notified it that the deemed licensing provision would not apply to it, it had to close down by the later of the date falling three months after the date of the SFC's notification and the 31 May 2024.
+A trading platform that is required to close down cannot provide any services unless the operations facilitate the closing down of its business.
 During the closing down period, all marketing activities targeting Hong Kong investors are required to cease.

-The list of VA trading platforms that are deemed to be licensed sets out the names of trading platforms that are deemed to be licensed as of 1st June 2024.
-Where the licence application of a deemed to be licensed platform is approved, withdrawn or refused, its name will be transferred to either the list of licensed VATPs or the list of closing-down VATPs.
-The SFC reminds investors that it has not vetted the fitness and properness of these deemed to be licensed VATPs, and they may not eventually be licensed.
+The list of VA trading platforms that are deemed to be licensed sets out the names of trading platforms that are deemed to be licensed as of 1 June 2024.
+Where the licence application of a deemed to be licensed platform is approved, withdrawn or refused, its name is transferred to either the list of licensed VATPs or the list of closing-down VATPs.
+The SFC reminds investors that it has not vetted the fitness and properness of deemed to be licensed VATPs, and they may not eventually be licensed.